ZupIT/beagle-docs/content/en/overview.md

 {{% playground file="overview-simple-example.json" language="en" %}}

-> Throughout the documentation, you will see examples – like the one above – that use a tool named **Playground**.
+> Throughout the documentation, you will see examples – like the one above – that use a tool we made named **Playground**.
 By using it, you can:
 >
 > - Quickly see how Beagle works;
-> - Edit the code on the left and run it to see visual updates;
+> - Edit the code on the left, run it, and observe the result;
 > - Select different platforms to run your code on.
+>
 > For more information about this tool, check out the [Playground section]({{< ref path="playground/_index.md" >}}).

 As you can see on the left side, we are declaring our screen with JSON.
-You can suppose this JSON is what your backend provides to your frontend via an HTTP response.
+This JSON is what your backend would provide to your frontend via an HTTP response.
 The frontend will then interpret it, and properly render it on the platform's screen (as you can see on the right side).
-Beagle provides libraries on the backend and frontend to completely handle this workflow for you.
+Beagle provides libraries on the backend and frontend to handle this workflow for you.

-Just to make it clear, in this example, we are using JSON because it is the most straightforward way to use Beagle, but it's not the most productive and scalable.
-Beagle actually has a "language" (DSL in Kotlin) that you should use in your backend to produce this same JSON in a more productive way – with autocomplete and other benefits.
+We use JSON in the examples because it is the most straightforward way to use Beagle.
+However, Beagle actually has a "language" (DSL in Kotlin) that you can use in your backend to produce this same JSON in a more productive way – with autocomplete and other benefits.

 Check out which frontend platforms Beagle supports [in the platforms and versions section](#platforms-and-versions).
-They all render components **natively**, for example, if you use Beagle in a native mobile application on Android or iOS, the libraries for these platforms will use native UIs (Android Views and UIKit, respectively), and you can even integrate your own native components to work with Beagle.
+They all render components **natively**, that is, if you use Beagle in a native mobile application on Android or iOS, the libraries for these platforms will use native UIs (Android Views and UIKit, respectively), and you can even integrate your own native components to work with Beagle.

 ### Components